 - She says she loves writing, but I don’t think so.

 - Can you believe it’s Christmas again?!

 Tone and Emotional Response to Your Writing

-Another way you can change the tone in your writing is to use a writing assistant, like Grammarly.
-It will scan your writing and provide an overall tone, then give suggestions on how to change that tone.
+Another way you can change the tone of your writing is by using a writing assistant, like Grammarly.
+It scans your writing and provides an overall tone.
+It then gives suggestions on how to change that tone.
 Over time using tools like this, you will get better at determining the tone and adjusting it on your own.